The current african underdevelopment is a historical phenomenon. Justify.

 The term 'underdevelopment' doesn't mean the absence of developent but a comparative term to compare the level of development between African, Asian and Latin American countries to developed countries like Britain, U.S.A, France and China.

-The underdeveloped countries lag behind the developed countries in terms of industries, rate of production, life expectancy and living standards.
+The underdeveloped countries lag behind the developed countries in terms by having;

-Therefore the African current underdevelopent should be traced as far back as from the 15th century.
+Therefore the African current underdevelopent should be traced as far back as from the 15th century when the outsiders started to cross the oceans while Africa was still unprepared for it.

-The following is a historical account on the African underdevelopent;
+The following is a historical chronology on the African underdevelopent;

 1. The unequal trade relation between Africa and Asia from the 8th century to 15th century A D.